 He used resources of Google and Wikipedia to find a listing of 8,000 different types of proteins that are found in pancreatic cancer.
 The mission was to go through all of these different proteins and see which ones would serve as a biomarker for pancreatic cancer.
 High levels of the protein would have to be found in the blood stream and in all pancreatic cancers, especially those in the earliest stages.
 The protein that checked out all these requisites is called mesothelin.

 A biology class about antibodies and an article on carbon nanotubes collided in his mind and gave him an idea: if he weaved a bunch of these antibodies into a network of carbon nanotubes, he would have a network that would still have a reaction to one type of protein, but due to the properties of the nanotubes, it will change the electrical properties of the the amount of protein present.
 Since carbon nanotubes are flimsy, he would have to use paper for support, and thus came up with making a cancer test strip out of paper.
 The final step would be to pour some antibodies and carbon nanotubes into some water.
 Mix it up, dip the paper, and you get a test strip for pancreatic cancer.

 Jack emailed his procedure and idea to 200 different professors at John Hopkins University and the National Institute of Health.
 Only one of the professors accepted his idea and allowed him to do the research and testing for the test strip for pancreatic cancer.

 For more information:

 To look at more science prodigies, their inventions, and how they created what they did, go on Google Science Fair:

-Ishaan Patel: Founder of Planting Pencils, a non profit organization.
+Ishaan Patel: Founder of Planting Pencils.